Giving thanks and props to the top 15 African-American players in MLB this season.

 - Michael Brantley (OF Cleveland Indians): is a consistent, throwback hitter, who swatted .309 this season and made the All-Star team for the third time.
 The 31-year-old collected 176 hits this season.

-Michael Brantley enters free agency after hitting .309 with 17 home runs and 76 RBIs for the Indians in 2018 About Major League Baseball: Major League Baseball (MLB) is the most historic professional sports league in the United States and consists of 30 member clubs in the U.S.
+Michael Brantley signs a two-year deal with the Astros after hitting .309 with 17 home runs and 76 RBIs for the Indians in 2018 About Major League Baseball: Major League Baseball (MLB) is the most historic professional sports league in the United States and consists of 30 member clubs in the U.S.

 - Jeremy Jeffress (RP Milwaukee Brewers): One of a handful of notable Black pitchers in MLB, Jeffress had one of the best seasons by a relief pitcher in MLB history going 8-1 with 15 saves and a 1.29 ERA as the main vein of Milwaukee’s 5th-ranked bullpen.